Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     We now have one test server running in Amazon.
 If I want to replicate this server elsewhere (e.g. suppose we make a private cloud for on.lab using openstack), how do I do it?
 Is the process automatic?
 Can I still use Amazon for storage and as a CDN?
 If so, how?

 **Heryandi**
-The server as a whole uses several things: gunicorn + supervisord + nginx, so will need to set those up one-by-one
-A script to set the server up can definitely be written, though it will probably not be fully automatic (some things just cannot be the same across different computers).
+A script to gunicorn + supervisord + nginx with proper configuration has been written, though it is not fully automatic in some steps (e.g.: sudo).
 As for using Amazon only for storage/CDN, I am quite sure that it is possible with the API.
 The python API is available [here](http://boto.readthedocs.org/en/latest/s3_tut.html) and it seems to me that there should be no problem on using it
 **Heryandi End**